takuyaisomura/predpca/README.md

 Run 'fig3_predpca.m' to perform PredPCA and optain the outcomes.

-Each script should take approximately 10 minutes.
+'predpca_aloi_preprocess.m' should take approximately 10 minutes. 'fig3_predpca.m' should take approximately 30 minutes.
 Examples of the outcomes are stored in 'fig3/output'.

 ### fig4
 Download all scripts under the 'fig4' directory and put them in the same directory.